ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - what if there was a better way: X
 - this is what how i solve the problem: X

+Infrastructure as Code Will be Written by AI

+Developers should deploy their own code but usually don’t today.
+But AI might change that.

+Infrastructure as code (IaC) won’t be written by humans.
+Cloud engineers have been trying to find the perfect abstraction for infrastructure-as-code for almost a decade (Terraform was released in 2014).
+Despite some success, there’s still a rift in adoption.
+Most teams use higher-level services that specialize in developer experience — Vercel, Railway, Render, Fly, or a host of other PaaS.
+It’s just easier.
+Those who adopt infrastructure-as-code must have specialized DevOps or platform teams focusing solely on writing this code.
+Teams get reproducibility and security of assets but rarely get the speed-ups or developer experience of quickly inferring and deploying applications with infrastructure-as-code.
+Platform teams often expose non-code interfaces for application teams (even if they use IaC under the covers).

+But AI will change that.
+AI will write the majority of infrastructure-as-code.
+It might be inferred just in time.
+It might automatically convert infrastructure between providers, even when one-to-one mappings don’t exist (e.g., AWS to GCP or back again).

+Some ideas for IaC + AI:

+Automatically inferred infrastructure components for application code.
+Given a function, a server component, or some “application” to run, generate the necessary infrastructure to deploy the code.
+This has been tried many times, but it is an insurmountable problem for a rules-based engine.
+There are too many configurations to automatically infer.
+It requires knowledge of application frameworks, cloud providers, and deployment patterns.

+Convert infrastructure between providers.
+Convert an AWS Terraform template to Google Cloud Terraform (or vice versa).
+There’s no one-to-one mapping, so any rules-based automation will fail.
+Instead, the mapping needs to be fuzzy — something that LLMs can do today.
+Instead of mapping resources, the AI can map intent (e.g., deploy an autoscaling webserver via a container).

+The heart of the problem is that any middleware libraries ultimately are at the mercy of the underlying cloud APIs.
+(For AWS, that means CloudFormation).
+Any abstraction over these APIs is inherently leaky.
+Worse yet, cloud providers have a strong incentive against making their APIs compatible or equivalent to their competitors.
+So, IaC ends up being provider-specific, which limits how easy it can be.

+But AI can solve this (and not just in a hand-wavy way).
+Cloud APIs must be stable and supported long-term.
+The EC2 API does not materially change every month or even year.
+Likewise, the economies of scale that make the cloud so profitable also mean plenty of customers for every API to produce good training data.

+Help developers write their own IaC.
+Many products have promised developers they could “just write their code” and magically provision the infrastructure.
+So far, these have fallen short.
+It’s hard to describe infrastructure right next to code, and it’s hard to turn DevOps abstractions into something that application developers can (and want) to learn.

+Developers should deploy their own code, but it’s tough today.
+AI might be able to build over these fuzzy layers.
+Given some code, what is the best way to deploy it on the cloud?
+Once the infrastructure is inferred, it should be fairly easy to generate declarative templates that developers can verify before they deploy.

+Changesets for complicated templates.
+It’s easy for providers to dump a Helm chart or a long set of Kubernetes configurations for customers to deploy.
+And it works — until the user needs to configure anything outside the golden path.
+That’s when the pain of sifting through thousands of lines of configuration comes in.
+This is why templates only delay complexity rather than solve it.
+But AI can look deeply into large swaths of configuration and suggest the correct changesets needed for a configuration change.
+This still doesn’t entirely mask the complexity, but it kicks it further down the line (possibly enough for developers to get much further.

 Idea 5: Long Development Software Cycles - B2B
 - Problem: Creating software in the B2B requires a high R&D investment and leads to long software cycle to release the software.
 - What do people do today: They take longer than required to release software that often doesn't meet expectations of customers.